 - Financial ratios based on figures adjusted to the current value are more meaningful.

 Disadvantages of Inflation Accounting

-- Inflation accounting is a complicated process and it involves too much calculation and the data gathering process.
+- It is a complicated process, and it involves too much calculation and the data gathering process.

-- In times of deflation, the depreciation cost will be on a lower side hence it does not reflect the true picture.
+- In times of deflation, the depreciation cost will be on the lower side; hence it does not reflect the true picture.

-Inflation accounting has its own merits and demerits due to which the use of inflation accounting is not still very much prevalent in the industry.
-But as the time will progress there is no doubt that inflation accounting will speed up and the development will lead to the future of accounting which is inflation accounting.
+Inflation accounting has its own merits and demerits, due to which the use of inflation accounting is not still very much prevalent in the industry.
+But as time progresses, there is no doubt that inflation accounting will speed up, and the development will lead to the future of accounting, which is inflation accounting.

 This has been a guide to Inflation Accounting.
-Here we discussed the types, examples, advantages, and disadvantages of Inflation Accounting.
+Here we discussed the types, examples, advantages, and disadvantages.
 You can also go through our other suggested articles to learn more –